tenzap/exif-thumbnail-adder/README.md

 Please report issues here: [https://github.com/tenzap/exif-thumbnail-adder/issues](https://github.com/tenzap/exif-thumbnail-adder/issues).

-For more information, some know facts and how you may contribute, refer to the [project homepage](https://github.com/tenzap/exif-thumbnail-adder).
+For more information, some known facts and how you may contribute, refer to the [project homepage](https://github.com/tenzap/exif-thumbnail-adder).

 ## Rationale